yassiEmp/learn-hub/docs/guidelines/CODING_STANDARDS.md

 - Document all new API endpoints, database migrations, and UI components.
 - Add usage examples for new features in the README or a dedicated guide.

+## 📋 Task Tracking Guideline

+Whenever you schedule a feature or change in a dedicated planning file, ensure that all related tasks and schedules are also added to [TASKS.md](../planning/TASKS.md) for centralized tracking and progress monitoring.
+Include a link back to the original context for reference.

 ---

 **Remember**: These guidelines are living documents.
 Update them as the project evolves and new patterns emerge.